Spiders, the wrong shade of turn signal, passenger brakes, and more spiders.

 Honda's silliest sounding reason to call customers back to the dealer concerned the badge on the tailgate of its minivan.
 On the 2014 Odyssey models, Honda realized the badge could have been glued on the wrong side of customer's vehicles.
 Honda did the right thing, though, and explained: "The placement of the emblem may indicate that the vehicle has had repairs performed that are consistent with it being in a crash.
 This could affect the resale value of the vehicle."

 In 2013, Toyota realized that a blockage in a drainage tube coming from the air conditioning condenser could cause water to drip down onto an airbag control module and cause a short circuit.
-That short circuit could then result in a sensor going off, deploying an airbag, or short-circuiting electrical functions like the power steering.
+That short circuit could then result in a sensor going off, deploying an airbag, or short-circuiting electrical functions like power steering.
 Three airbag deployments were recorded as well as 35 warning lights coming on in Camrys and Avalons.
-It was discovered that the blockage was being caused by spiders spinning their webs in the drain tubes.
+It was discovered that the blockage was caused by spiders spinning their webs in the drain tubes.

 Before spiders bugged Toyota, Mazda had an issue with a specific breed of the arthropods.
 Yellow sac spiders were building their nests in the evaporative canister vent line of the fuel system, causing a blockage.
 Reportedly, some specific species are attracted to the smell of volatiles in gasoline, and Mazda issued a voluntary recall of Mazda 6 models built between 2010 and 2012 to fit them with software that would detect the problem and alert the driver.